cyrilcherian/Leaflet-Fullcanvas/ReadMe.md

 Leaflet.fullcanvas
 =====================

 Provides implementation of points using canvas.
+With canvas you can show more number of points than SVG.
+The plugin uses the quad tree algorithm to minimize/optimize the number of points to be drawn.

 *Requires Leaflet 0.7.0 or newer.*